aptech/docs/docs/CR-getmatrix.rst

 Format
 ----------------
 .. function:: getmatrix(a, loc)

-    :param a: N-dimensional array.
+    :param a:
-    :type a: TODO
+    :type a: N-dimensional array

     :param loc: where M equals N, N-1 or N-2.
     :type loc: Mx1 vector of indices into the array to locate the matrix of interest